 6 Actresses who overcame cancer by detecting it early

-The Cancer It is a disease that does not distinguish gender, race or social position and in the entertainment world there are known cases of celebrities who have suffered from this condition and who fortunately have survived after it was detected in time.
+The Cancer It is a disease that does not distinguish gender, race or social position and in the world of entertainment there are known cases of celebrities who have suffered from this condition and who fortunately have survived after it was detected in time.

 This February 4 is from world cancer day and for this reason we present a list of actresses who have waged the fight against this disease.